dbharti2000/equalexperts/Readme.md

 ### Execution Steps

-- Clone the repository or download as a zip file
+- Clone the repository or download project as a zip file
+- Download all the required libraries
 - Run the tests using RunTest class

 OR

-Through command line, use maven command
+Through command line, use maven commands e.g.

 ```
 mvn test